voxel51/fiftyone/docs/source/user_guide/using_views.rst

     dataset = foz.load_zoo_dataset("quickstart-video")

     # Create a view that contains one clip per contiguous range of frames that
-    # contains at least one object
+    # contains at least one detection
     view = dataset.to_clips("frames.detections")
     print(view)